Keyboard shortcuts

 \[ \frac{x:T \in \Gamma}{\Gamma \vdash x : T} \]

-This rule is an axiom because it has no premises above the line.
+This rule is not an axiom because it has one premise.
 It reads: “If the type binding \( x:T \) is present in the context \( \Gamma \), then we can conclude that in context \( \Gamma \), the expression \( x \) has type \( T \).”
 It formally defines the action of looking up a variable’s type in the current environment.
-For example the axiom that 1 has type \( \text{Int} \):

 By defining a collection of these inference rules, we create a complete type system.
 Each rule defines how to determine the type of a specific kind of expression, like a function call, a literal value, or an if-then-else block.
 For instance, a rule for function application would require as its premises that we first prove the function itself has a function type \( T \to U \) and that its argument has the corresponding input type \( T \).
 If we can prove those premises, the rule allows us to conclude that the entire function application expression has the output type \( U \).
 By repeatedly applying these rules, we can build a derivation tree that starts from axioms about variables and literals and culminates in a single judgment about the type of our entire program, thereby proving it is well-typed.